 King’s Tabernacle Church took the town of Johnston to court last year after town officials appeared to be trying to block the congregation from moving into a long-abandoned building in town.
-The church, whose congregation is small and largely African American, cited racial bias.
-But today the community is thriving in the heart of one of the most Italian, Catholic areas of the state.
+The church, whose congregation is small and largely black, cited racial bias.
+But, as part of our series One Square Mile: Johnston, Rhode Island Public Radio's John Bender reports that today the community is thriving in the heart of one of the most Italian, Catholic areas of the state.

 It doesn’t take many people to fill the small, pale blue sanctuary at King’s Tabernacle Church.
 About three dozen congregants lift their voices in prayer on a recent Sunday.
 There’s hardly an open seat.